-Remnants of two asphaltic concrete streets, concrete slabs, and building foundations are present at the ground surface at the site.
-Additionally, our review of readily available aerial photographs indicates that the eastern two-thirds of the site was previously developed as a residential subdivision.
+Remnants of two asphaltic concrete streets are present at the site.
+Additionally, our review of readily available aerial photographs indicates that the site was previously developed as a residential subdivision.
 Initial site preparation should include the demolition of the existing roads, slabs, and foundations.
 Site demolition should also include any utilities, septic systems, and any other subsurface improvements associated with the previous development of the site.
 Debris resultant from demolition should be disposed of offsite.
 Alternatively, concrete and asphalt debris may be crushed to a maximum 2-inch particle size, mixed with the on-site soils, and reused as compacted structural fill.
 It may also be feasible to crush these materials for use as crushed miscellaneous base (CMB).